Envisioning flexible browse and booking for 200M+ Delta Air Lines flyers

 PROBLEM #2

-Losing conversion to external platforms due to missing search and explore functionality
+Losing conversion to external booking platforms

 A significant portion of bookings come from external platforms, even for loyal customers and members.